MediaLayer

 Notes

-• The limit of the image depends on the machine's GPU limit.
-The safest maximum size is 2048 x 2048 pixels.
+• Limitations on image size depend on the specific machine's GPU.
+The safest maximum image size is 2048 x 2048 pixels.
 The larger the image size, the longer it will take to be fetched and displayed.
+Due to WebGL limitations, the image can become so large that it may not be displayed.

 • The blendMode and effect properties are not supported in 3D SceneView.